VirusTotal/vt-py/docs/_sources/index.rst.txt

-Python 2.7 `has its days numbered <https://pythonclock.org/>`_, and the new concurrency features included in Python 3.5+ are perfect for creating highly performant code without having to deal with multithreading or multiprocessing.
+Python 2.7 `has its days numbered <https://pythonclock.org/>`_, and the new concurrency features included in Python 3.5+ are perfect for creating highly performant code without having to deal with multi-threading or multi-processing.

 .. toctree::
    :maxdepth: 2